-Description: The College of Life Science and Agriculture (COLSA), through the New Hampshire Agricultural Experiment Station (NHAES), seeks to fill two postdoctoral scholar positions in the broad area of ecology.
-The impact and quality of ecological research conducted at UNH ranks among the top across U.S. universities.
-We aim to provide outstanding opportunities for ecologically focused postdoctoral scholars to advance in their training, scholarship, and teaching through mentorship with our faculty and enhanced professional development.
+The College of Life Science and Agriculture (COLSA) and the New Hampshire Agricultural Experiment Station (NHAES) seek to fill a Postdoctoral Diversity and Innovation Scholar position in the broad area of ecology.
+The impact and quality of ecological research conducted at the University of New Hampshire ranks among the top across U.S. universities.
+We aim to provide outstanding opportunities for ecologically focused underrepresented postdoctoral scholars to advance in their training, scholarship, and teaching through mentorship with our faculty and enhanced professional development.

-Ecological research is conducted in all four departments within COSLA, and successful postdoctoral scholars will be matched with the most appropriate mentor(s) based on research interests.
-Areas of research foci may include agroecology, disease ecology, ecological or environmental genomics, marine or aquatic ecology, microbial ecology, plant or forest ecology, quantitative ecology, or wildlife ecology.
+Ecological research is conducted in all four departments within COLSA, and the successful postdoctoral scholar will be matched with the most appropriate mentor(s) based on research interests.
+Areas of research foci may include agroecology, disease ecology, ecological or environmental genomics, microbial ecology, plant or forest ecology, quantitative ecology, or wildlife ecology.
 The postdoctoral scholar will work closely with faculty mentors to develop an independent research program.
 Scholars will be supported by the NHAES and will have the opportunity to apply for research project grants to support novel research projects.
-Scholars will have access to state-of-the-art laboratory facilities including the UNH instrumentation center, the Hubbard Genome Center, the Center of Integrated Biomedical and Bioengineering Research, the Jackson Estuarine Lab, the Shoals Marine Laboratory, and the Judd Gregg Marine Research Complex.
+In addition to a broad range of farms, fields, lakes, streams, forests, and marine environments, scholars will have access to state-of-the-art laboratory facilities including the UNH instrumentation center, the Hubbard Genome Center, the Center of Integrated Biomedical and Bioengineering Research, and the Jackson Estuarine Lab.

-Additional professional development opportunities include participation in departmental, college, university activities, early career and faculty development academies, and workshops on teaching and learning.
+Additional professional development opportunities include participation in university governance, early career and faculty development academies, and workshops on teaching and learning.
 Scholars also will have opportunities to mentor graduate and undergraduate researchers and will teach one class annually.